A humid weekend with occasional showers or a t-storm; watching closely the track of Tropical Storm Henri

-Friday was another relatively cloudy day with the occasional shower and maybe even a rumble or two of thunder, certainly during the morning and to the south across parts of the Delaware Valley, Delaware, and southern New Jersey.
-Highs still managed to reach the low 80s despite the clouds, and of course dew points have remained high in the upper 60s to near 70 degrees making it feel more like it was in the upper 80s to near 90 degrees.
-While our weather pattern looks to remain seasonably warm for some time, and feel even more so given the high humidity levels, we should manage to keep away highs well into the 90s for the foreseeable future.
-Instead, it's a string of seasonably warm days with highs mostly in the 80s as we remain hopelessly humid straight into much of next week.
+It's a string of seasonably warm days with highs mostly in the 80s as we remain hopelessly humid straight into much of next week.
 We'll watch the daily chance for a shower, downpour, or thunderstorm given the high humidity, but most days look more dry than wet at this point.
-We'll also watch Henri, a tropical storm that is expected to become a hurricane on Saturday as it tracks northward off the East Coast, likely bringing waves, rip currents, and even some minor tidal flooding to the Jersey and Delaware beaches.
+We'll also watch Henri, a tropical storm that is expected to become a hurricane on Saturday as it tracks northward off the East Coast, likely bringing big waves, rip currents, and even some minor tidal flooding to the Jersey and Delaware beaches.
 Parts of Long Island and New England will have to be on the lookout for more direct impacts as well as forecast guidance continues to show a landfall somewhere in this region.
-There's also a chance some of Henri’s moisture could get drawn back a bit farther west and enhance our chance for showers and t-storms late Saturday night into Sunday, maybe even lingering into a part of Monday, but that's far from certain at this point.
+There's also a chance some of Henri’s moisture could get drawn back a bit farther west and enhance our chance for showers and t-storms late Saturday night into Sunday, maybe even lingering into a part of Monday.
 Whatever happens with Henri, moving through next week, things look relatively quiet, sunnier, and warmer, with continued high humidity.
 A front approaching late in the week may bring a return to slightly more active weather with scattered showers and storms.
 Stay tuned!

 SATURDAY